luncher-project/build-luncher-BE/README.md

 [PUT] /api/admin/school
 Changes can be made for name and fundsNeeded.
-SUCCESFUL RES(is an object with the updated name and/or fundsNeeded for the school): {
+SUCCESFUL RES(is an object with the updated schoolName, state, zip, and/or fundsNeeded for the school): {
+        id: 1,
-        name: 'Abraxas Continuation High',
+        schoolName: 'Abraxas Continuation High',
+        state: 'CA',
+        zip: 92064,
-        fundsNeeded: 420,
+        fundsNeeded: 800,
+        fundsReceived: 0,
+        adminId: 1,
 }

 [DELETE] /api/admin/school